On-SERP SEO, Brand Awareness and CTR - Search Engine Journal

 Immediately beneath the subheadline, create a precise answer.

-This can be one paragraph (around 45 words on average), a list (ordered or unordered) or a table, depending on what Google favors for that keyword.
+This can be one paragraph (around 45 words on average), a list (ordered or unordered) or a table, depending on what Google favours for that keyword.

 The more precise and factual you can get, the better.